 However, the real treat in this latest avatar is its brand-new engine – a 1.3-litre turbocharged petrol unit.
 With the 1.3-litre motor, the Duster now features almost 50% more power than the old 1.5-litre diesel unit.
 The new engine, with its 153bhp, is a fantastic unit.
 Despite being turbocharged, the engine’s response is terrific – it delivers power in a linear way and revs freely to the redline.

 The Duster has always been a fun car to drive, but the added power really kicks up the performance and fun factor.
-The quick mid-range and top-end response mean that cruising at three-digit speeds is a breeze.
+The quick mid-range and top-end response means that cruising at three-digit speeds is a breeze.
 Also, its instant in-gear acceleration makes tackling tight gaps in traffic quite easy.

 However, the Duster’s added power also exaggerates one of its main problems – the steering kickback, which continues to be a real annoyance for the driver.
 While the suspension and body control of the Duster makes it a breeze to drive on bad roads, the steering kickback can be very tiring indeed.
 The kickback is even more tiring in the hills, and this unfortunate trait has only been enhanced by the Duster’s newfound turn of speed.